EficodeDemoOrg/copilot-java/Copilot-Exercises.md

 * **Steps:**
     1. Open the Copilot Chat view.
     2. Type `#` and start typing `pom`.
 Select `pom.xml` from the suggestions.
-    3. Append `/explain Explain the roles of the main dependencies listed here, such as Jackson, JUnit, Mockito, and any relevant Maven plugins like Surefire or Assembly.` and press Enter.
+    3. Append `/explain Explain the roles of the main dependencies listed here, such as Jackson, JUnit, Mockito, and any relevant Maven plugins like Surefire or Assembly.` (Note: The report mentioned org.json, ensure prompt reflects actual dependencies if different) and press Enter.
     4. Review the explanation.

 ### Exercise 1.4: Generating Documentation (`#selection`)